jahwin/wecodefy/README.md

 ----
 ### Contributing

-You are welcome to make contribution on this framework, Let make better wold by making most powerfull and beautiful web application.
+You are welcome to make contribution on this framework, Let make better wold by making most powerful and beautiful web application.

 ### Security Vulnerabilities